pombredanne/centidb/docs/intro.rst

 library will raise exceptions when a compressed record is encountered.

+.. _batch-compression:

 Batch compression
 +++++++++++++++++

+Batch compression allows read performance to be traded for storage efficiency, while still allowing transparent access to individual records.
+Arbitrary key ranges may be compressed and the batch size is configurable.
+Batches may be as small as a single record, and use any compression algorithm available to Python.

 Batch compression is supported by way of :py:meth:`Collection.batch`: this is where a range of records *have their values concatenated* before being passed